LukasQ/HaThreema/README.md

 # Threema Integration for Home Assistant

-This integration allows sending notifications via Threema from Home Assistant - End-to-End encrypted.
+**Note:** This is an early version of the integration.
+I will not provide support or respond to issues.

-**IMPORTANT:** This is a early alpha version of the inmtegration.
-Try it on your own risk - no support available at the moment.
+This integration allows sending notifications via Threema from Home Assistant.

 ## Installation